 Head Women’s Coach

-Ross boasts an impressive results record already coaching both the runner up and the winners of the Prince Of Wales Challenge Cup last year.
-He also coached the lightweight 4- boat to bronze Medal at the u23 world championships in Plovdiv, Bulgaria.
+Ross boasts an impressive results record already coaching both the runner-up and the winners of the Prince Of Wales Challenge Cup last year.
+He also coached the lightweight men’s four to bronze at the Under-23 World Championships in Plovdiv, Bulgaria.

 Ross’s coaching style is based on communicating a very clear model of the rowing stroke to his athletes, as well as closely monitoring their training zones, ensuring they are training at the right intensity and are ready to perform at their peak on race day.